 Grant Description:

-This project aims to improve the mental health among the youth of Latinx families by strengthening healthy parenting practices and positive youth development and engaging youth in organized sports.
-This project will engage underserved Latinx families in three interrelated programs: the Family-Skills program to strengthen healthy parenting practice; Your Thoughts Matter: Navigating Mental Health; and the Padres Preparados, Jóvenes Saludables program to strengthen positive youth development and engage youth in soccer practices.
-The program for adolescents between 10 and 14 years old, Your Thoughts Matter: Navigating Mental Health, is a 4-H national resource.
-The goal is to increase awareness of how many people are affected by mental health issues such as anxiety and depression.
-The second program, Padres Preparados, Jóvenes Saludables, aims to strengthen prosocial competencies.
-This project will focus on increasing prosocial skills among youth (communication, conflict management, identity, etc.) and healthy energy balance related behaviors.
+The program Your Thoughts Matter: Navigating Mental Health, designed for adolescents between 10 and 14 years old, is a 4-H national resource.
+Its goal is to increase awareness of how many people are affected by mental health challenges such as anxiety and depression.
+The second program, Padres Preparados, Jóvenes Saludables, focuses on strengthening prosocial competencies.
+The project emphasizes building youth skills in communication, conflict management, and identity along with encouraging healthy energy balance behaviors.

 Contact(s):